dreamind/ix/project/phase3/phase3-3.md

 You should produce an interactive web application that has at least the following properties:

 - It should be implemented in Python.
-- You could implement your own Pivot Table builder or any Python libraries that provide pivot capability.
+- You could implement your own Pivot Table builder or any Python libraries that provide pivot capability (e.g. `pandas`).
 The data processing should be carried out in the server side, do not use JavaScript library to process the data.
 - It must allow user to interact with the application.
 - It must use valid XHTML or HTML5 to display output to the user.
 - It must use CSS appropriately in providing the visual aspect of the application.